eed3si9n/eed3si9n.com/original/jdk17-on-github-actions.md

       shell: bash
 </code>

 Let's say for `jobtype` 3 we'd like to use JDK 8, and for `jobtype` 1 and 2 we'd like to test on JDK 17. sbt-ci-release uses jabba to grab the JDKs, and at the moment the openjdk 17.0 distros are not available on jabba yet.
-However, java.net does have the binary available, so we can use the custom JDK mode to use it as follows:
+However, [Eclipse Adoptium fka AdoptOpenJDK](https://adoptium.net/) does have the binary available, so we can use the custom JDK mode to use it as follows:

 <code>
 name: CI